masesgroup/KNet/src/net/Documentation/articles/performance.md

 - KNet uses official JARs from The Apache Foundation while Confluent.Kafka is a layer over librdkafka;
 - thread model and data enqueing is different;
 - serializer/deserializer are different;
-- the libraries shares many configuration parameters;
+- the libraries share many configuration parameters;

 To create a well-done comparison some configuration parameters are set in the same way during each test: e.g. linger time, batch size, etc.
 Others have different meaning: KNet use the concept of memory pool to store messages (bytes that fills the buffer), while Confluent.Kafka (i.e. librdkafka) can configure how many messages stores (maximum messages to be stored); to reduce the impact from these specific parameters the tests were made to finalize the send/receive so all messages shall be sent or received.

 The tests:
 - are divided in two different main areas: produce and consume;
-- uses their own topic to avoid impacts from the previous tests: schema is {TopicPrefix}_{testName}_{length}_{testNum} where
+- uses their own topic to avoid impacts from the previous tests: schema is {TopicPrefix}__{testName}__{length}__{testNum} where
   - **TopicPrefix** is an user definible string (default is _testTopic_
   - **testName** is KNET or CONF
   - **length** is the payload length
   - **testNum** is the actual execution repetition
 - to reduce impacts from different implementations of serializer/deserializer the most simple data types are used in the messages:
   - **key** is an integer and represents the incremental ordinal of the message sent starting from 0 which is the first message sent;
-  - **value** (payload) is a byte array of data built from the application so the data does not have to be manipulated;
+  - **value** (payload) is a byte array of data built from the application so the data does not have to be manipulated from the library;
-- the tests are repeated multiple times (with a command line option specific option) and alternate the usage of KNet and Confluent.Kafka to statistically distribute external effects;
+- the tests are repeated multiple times (with a command line specific option: Repeat) and alternate the usage of KNet and Confluent.Kafka to statistically distribute external effects;
 - stores info in a CSV for other external processing;
 - finally reports an aggregated info comparing total execution time of the overall tests done.